prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 Alternatively, students on Mac or Windows may be able to use the integrated terminal in VS Code, but it may require additional configuration.

-If successful, you should be able to use your command-line application to complete the ["Command-line Computing" Exercise](/exercises/command-line-computing/README.md), which will introduce you to useful commands like these, for navigating your local filesystem:
+If successful, you should be able to use your command-line application to complete the ["Command-line Computing" Exercise](/exercises/command-line-computing/README.md), which will introduce you to useful commands (like these, for navigating your local filesystem):

 ```sh
 cd ~/Desktop